Example of a good questionnaire: Learn all about it

 Example of a good questionnaire for students

-Student surveys are used to gain valuable feedback from students about their classroom experiences, such as how satisfied they are with their teachers, curricular and extracurricular activities, and the methods used for evaluating their knowledge.
+Student surveys are used to gain valuable feedback from students about their classroom experiences, such as how satisfied they are with their teachers, curricular and extracurricular activities, as well as the methods used for evaluating their knowledge.

 The type of questions you use depends on the topic you want to explore.
 Student surveys are often used to get students’ thoughts on a particular area of education but can also be used to better understand students and their preferred learning methods.